puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

     puppet cert sign database.learning.puppetlabs.vm

+{% task 7 %}
+{% endtask %}

-Now your certificates are signed, so your new nodes will be managed by puppet.
+Now your certificates are signed, so your new nodes can be managed by Puppet.
 To test this out, let's add a simple `notify` resource to the `site.pp` manifest on the master.